bradfrost/atomic-design/chapter-2.md

 While some organisms might consist of different types of molecules, other organisms might consist of the same molecule repeated over and over again.
 For instance, visit a category page of almost any e-commerce website and you'll see a listing of products displayed in some form of grid.

-{% include figure.html src="../images/content/organisms-product-grid.png" caption="A product grid organism on Gap's e-commerce website consist of the same product item molecule repeated again and again." %}
+{% include figure.html src="../images/content/organisms-product-grid.png" caption="A product grid organism on Gap's e-commerce website consists of the same product item molecule repeated again and again." %}

-Building up from molecules to relatively complex organisms provides designers and developers with an important sense of context.
+Building up from molecules to more elaborate organisms provides designers and developers with an important sense of context.
 Organisms demonstrate those smaller, simpler components in action and serve as distinct patterns that can be used again and again.
 The product grid organism can be employed anywhere a group of products needs to be displayed, from category listings to search results to related products.

-Now that we have organisms defined in our design system, we can now break our chemistry analogy and apply all these components to something that resembles a Web page!
+Now that we have organisms defined in our design system, we can break our chemistry analogy and apply all these components to something that resembles a web page!

 ## Templates
 {% include figure.html src="../images/content/atomic-design-templates.png" caption="" %}

-And now, friends, it's time to say goodbye to our chemistry analogy.
+Now, friends, it's time to say goodbye to our chemistry analogy.
 The language of atoms, molecules, and organisms carries with it a helpful hierarchy for us to deliberately construct the components of our design systems.
 But ultimately we must step into language that is more appropriate for our final output and makes more sense to our clients, bosses, and colleagues.
 Trying to carry the chemistry analogy too far might confuse your stakeholders and cause them to think you're a bit crazy.
 Trust me.

-**Templates are page-level objects that place components into a layout and articulate the design's underlying content structure**.
-To build upon our previous example, we can take the header organism and apply it to a homepage template.
+**Templates are page-level objects that place components into a layout and articulate the design's underlying content structure.** To build on our previous example, we can take the header organism and apply it to a homepage template.

 {% include figure.html src="../images/content/template.png" caption="The homepage template consists of organisms and molecules applied to a layout." %}